fferegrino/MrPageRank/README.md

  - an `IntWritable` that specifies the number of outlines that the `article_title` has
  - a `Text` that contains the "parent" of `outlink`, here we define parent as the article that points to it, in other words `article_title`.

-Finally, once all the values for the outlines have been emitted,  a final key-value pair is emitted this one has `article_title` as the key, and a `WikiIntermediatePageRankValue` with his "parent" set to itself, as well as an additional property of type `Text` that will contain the list of `outlinks`.
+Finally, once all the values for the outlines have been emitted,  a final key-value pair is emitted, this one has `article_title` as the key, and a `WikiIntermediatePageRankValue` with his "parent" set to itself, as well as an additional property of type `Text` that will contain the list of `outlinks`.
 This last value will help us to reconstruct the original input of the mapper in order to re-use the output of this job as its input.

 As specified by the mapper, the reducer takes a list of...